awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference-facesearchresponse.md

 # FaceSearchResponse<a name="streaming-video-kinesis-output-reference-facesearchresponse"></a>

 Information about a face detected in a streaming video frame and the faces in a collection that match the detected face\.
 You specify the collection in a call to [CreateStreamProcessor](API_CreateStreamProcessor.md)\.
-For more information, see [Working with Streaming Videos](streaming-video.md)\.
+For more information, see [Working with streaming videos](streaming-video.md)\.

 **DetectedFace**